akostrik/stage_telegram_python/README.md

 - changing of the requirements as the project evolves.

 ## Aquired competences
-A lof of completely new experience, like:
+A lof of completely new experience was aquired, like:
 - the conception of a whole application with several servers, several API, several external services
 - programming languages languanges (python, node.js)
 - frameworks (Vue, express, ...)